Project Learning Tree (PLT) STEM Kits!

 PLT lessons include key objectives, concepts, and skills students should be walking away with.
 Each lesson also has teacher background information you will need to be able to become an “expert” for your students.
 All materials have been provided to deliver each lesson fully and there is a list of other materials to enhance or change the lessons to fit your individual group’s needs.
 The lessons also provide a list of extension and enrichment activities as well as reading connections to make it easy to integrate into your regular curriculum.

 All PLT lessons come from the Project Learning Tree Pre K-8 Environmental Education Activity Guide.
 Teachers and educators can obtain a guide, which contains over 100 activities for teachers to create hands-on and meaningful science lessons with their students, by participating in a PLT Workshop.
 Workshops are offered throughout the year.
 Check the Alaska Natural Resource and Outdoor Education website for upcoming professional development workshops near you.
-Or contact the Alaska PLT Coordinator, Derylee Hecimovich, at firstname.lastname@example.org to find out when the next training will be.
+Or contact Molly Gillespie, Alaska PLT Coordinator, firstname.lastname@example.org to find out when the next training will be.

 Enjoy the lessons and have fun getting your students outside!